-34. As to paragraph 19.3:

-- (1) It is admitted that there is no "option within Horizon" to dispute a shortfall, in the sense that the process of raising and resolving a dispute does not take place through the Horizon system.
+- 46. As to paragraph 19.3: - (1) It is admitted that there is no "option within Horizon" to dispute a shortfall, in the sense that the process of raising and resolving a dispute does not take place through the Horizon system.
 The process for disputing a shortfall requires the dispute to be lodged by calling the Helpline. - (2) It is specifically denied that Subpostmasters are unable to carry out effective investigations into the disputed amounts.
 So is the allegation that there were unspecified "limitations" on Subpostmasters' ability to access, identify and reconcile transactions in Horizon and that Horizon had no "adequate report-writing feature", as to which paragraph [XX] above is repeated.
-As indicated in that paragraph, Horizon provides Subpostmasters with powerful tools for searching, checking and reviewing the transactions undertaken in the branches for which they are responsible. - (3) There are provisions in Post Office's Operating Manual as to the process for disputing discrepancies (see, for example, [page ref] of the Branch Trading Manual) and it is denied that these provisions give insufficient guidance regarding that process.
-In any event, the process involves calling the Helpline and, if further guidance is needed, it is available directly from the Helpline.

-- (4) As to the last sentence of paragraph 19.3, it is denied that Post Office fails to carry out any, or any fair or adequate investigations into disputed amounts.
+As indicated in that paragraph, Horizon provides Subpostmasters with powerful tools for searching, checking and reviewing the transactions undertaken in the branches for which they are responsible.

+- (3) There are provisions in Post Office's Operating Manual as to the process for disputing discrepancies (see, for example, pages 30 and 99 of the Branch Trading Manual) and it is denied that these provisions give insufficient guidance regarding that process.
+In any event, the process involves calling the Helpline and, if further guidance is needed, it is available directly from the Helpline. - (4) As to the last sentence of paragraph 19.3, it is denied that Post Office fails to carry out any, or any fair or adequate investigations into disputed amounts.
 Where a shortfall is disputed then the Claimants' first point of contact would be with the Helpline.
 In the case of a Transaction Correction, the dispute would first be raised with the individual within Post Office who issued the Transaction Correction and then (if necessary) with the Helpline.
 Disputes are generally resolved at this stage, by Post Office and Subpostmaster reaching a common understanding of the position.
 However, if this does not happen, the dispute can be escalated.
 The steps in the escalation process, and the Post Office teams involved, have changed over time and the specific escalation route can differ depending on the nature of each issue raised.
-However, in broad terms. - (a) After it is raised with the Helpline, the issue is generally escalated to more experienced and senior personnel within the Helpline staff (or the team issuing the disputed Transaction Correction) for further investigation. - (b) Following this, the matter would be referred to a senior person responsible for investigating branch matters, a member of what is currently called the Support Service Resolution Team.
+However, in broad terms: - (a) After it is raised with the Helpline, the issue is generally escalated to more experienced and senior personnel within the Helpline staff (or the team issuing the disputed Transaction Correction) for further investigation. - (b) Following this, the matter would be referred to a senior person responsible for investigating branch matters, which is currently the Support Service Resolution Team.
 This team undertakes a further investigation into the disputed amount, seeks to identify the reason for it arising and communicates with the Subpostmaster concerned. - (c) If following the above investigation Post Office believes that the Subpostmaster is liable for the shortfall or Transaction Correction but the Subpostmaster does not accept that liability, the matter would be raised with his or her line manager.
-This would then be dealt with as a contractual management issue, and discussions would be held with the Subpostmaster about why he or she was not meeting what Post Office believes to be his or her contractual obligations to make good a shortfall (or accept the Transaction Correction).
-This role is currently undertaken by Post Office staff known as Contract Advisors. - (d) Following these discussions, Post Office can sometimes decide to terminate the Subpostmaster's contract in accordance with its terms.
-In such cases, the Subpostmaster is provided with the opportunity to seek further investigations into the disputed amount via an appeal mechanism (for example, see section 18 of the SPMC [WHAT ABOUT THE NTC AND THE TEMPORARY SPMC?]).
+This would then be dealt with as a contractual management issue, and discussions would be held with the Subpostmaster about why he or she was not meeting his or her contractual obligations to make good a shortfall (or accept the Transaction Correction).
+This role is currently undertaken by Post Office staff known as Contract Advisors.